Human Rights First Society: 2011 Saudi Arabian protests

 Many protests over human rights took place in front of government ministry buildings in Saudi Arabia throughout 2011 and into 2012.
-Anti-government protests demanding release of prisoners held without charge or trial continued in various cities and protests demanding the Eastern province to have a constitution and legislature.
-Throughout the duration of the protests, a number of protesters were shot dead by Saudi authorities following chants aimed against the House of Saud and Minister of Interior, Nayef, calling them "terrorists", "butchers" and "criminal".
+Anti-government protests demanding release of prisoners held without charge or trial continued in various cities in addition to protests demanding a constitution and legislature for the Eastern province.
+Throughout the duration of the protests, a number of protesters were shot dead by Saudi authorities following chants aimed against the House of Saud and Minister of Interior, Nayef, calling them "terrorists", "butchers" and "criminals".

 On 24 March 2011, during the 2011 Saudi Arabian protests, HRFS said that 100 protestors remained under arrest following the 15–18 March protests in and near Qatif and that some had been tortured.
 Alongside the HRFS, the Saudi Civil and Political Rights Association (ACPRA) called for the ACPRA co-founder Mohammed Saleh al-Bejadi to be released following his arbitrary arrest in Buraidah on 21 March by the Internal Security Agency.
 The protests continued calling for the release of these prisoners, for the Peninsula Shield Force to be withdrawn from Bahrain, for equal representation in key offices and for reforms in political positions, as they feel marginalised.